shivpalSW/DVC-NLP-Simple-usecase/README.md

 ## DVC NLP project
-In this NLP (Natural Language Processing) project, we address the challenge of classifying Stack Overflow comments as belonging to the 'Python' programming language or not.
-This project revolves around a binary classification task, where we leverage the power of NLP and machine learning techniques to make informed decisions
+In this NLP (Natural Language Processing) project, I address the challenge of classifying Stack Overflow comments as belonging to the 'Python' programming language or not.
+This project revolves around a binary classification task, where I leverage the power of NLP and machine learning techniques to make informed decisions

 #### Key Tools and Technologies: